Wind & Hurricane Damage

 A hurricane is a tropical cyclone, occurring in the North Atlantic Ocean or the Northeast Pacific Ocean, east of the International Dateline.

 The intense winds from a hurricane can affect roofs, windows, screened in lanais, and even landscaping.
 A home does not need to be hit by the actual hurricane in order to suffer damage.
 One violent wind gust can displace a tree or bush through someone’s roof or window and cause major damage to the exterior and the interior of a property.

 Direct hurricane damage, on the other hand, usually does cause major problems to a home if it is not protected properly.
 Mitigation is extremely important when it comes to properly handling the wind claim.
 We have almost five years of Hurricane related experience.
-Visit The National Hurricane Center for more information on past storms.

 Hurricanes Damage More Than Homes

 Tornadoes, rain, wind, and storm surges related to hurricanes cause changes to natural environments, damage to the human-built environment, and even loss of life.
 When a hurricane approaches land, tremendous damage can occur in the built environment.
 The amount of damage depends both on the intensity of the storm and what it hits.
 A combination of winds, storm surge, and rain cause great damage to buildings, power lines, roads, and automobiles.
 During hurricane Katrina in 2005 levees broke causing much of the city of New Orleans, LA to flood.
 The damage to the US Gulf coast caused by Hurricane Katrina was the most costly in US history.